stefwalter/blog/content/technical/installer-anti-pattern.md

     For example, never ask the user to choose between one of several dependencies that the software needs in order to function.
 Make choices like this on behalf of the user.

- 2. Some immutable constants need to be specified by a user, and thus become interactive choices in setup process.
+ 2. Some immutable constants need to be specified by a user, and thus become interactive choices in the setup process.

     A user may need to choose a location to install the software, or perhaps a domain name is an immutable property of the system.